helenaferdy/helenaferdy.github.io/_posts/2023-10-14-truenas-replication.md

 <br>

-Now we shoudl see the pulled dataset from node2 crated by the replication task, along with its snapshot
+Now we should see the pulled dataset from node2 created by the replication task, along with its snapshot

 ![x](/static/2023-10-14-truenas-replication/25.png)